larrytheliquid/generic-reuse/ArtifactOverview.md

 To evaluate our artifact, open each Cedille (.ced) file described below (which we map to the appropriate section in our paper), then press `M-s` to check it, and press `r` to verify that the "No errors." message is displayed.
-Also, verify that the definitions described below appear in the Cedille file and the paper section.
+We also indicate which section of the paper each definition comes from.

 Note that the paper's code is much more terse, as it omits types and terms inferrable by a sufficiently advanced unification algorithm,